 OPW Heritage Services works with other official agencies and partners who have key roles in promoting Ireland’s heritage.
 These external relationships include:

-- Department of Arts Heritage and the Gaeltacht
+- Department of Culture, Heritage and the Gaeltacht

 - Department of the Environment, Community and Local Government